TheOregonian/long-term-care-db/data/data_README.md

 ## Data

+<strong>You are free to download and use the data, on the condition that you credit The Oregonian/OregonLive if any print or online product rely on them.</strong>

 These are the datasets relied on for all analyses:

 1. Complaints substantiated by the Department of Human Service's Aging and Disabilities